ChetanGade98/Practical6/README.md

 Now, your Jira dashboard will show all open issues, active sprints, and completed tasks, offering a comprehensive view of the project's status.

+55555
+5
+5555555555.5.5.5.5
+1. Jira Navigation:

+To find the sprint backlog and the active sprint board in Jira:

+Sprint Backlog:

+1. Go to your Jira dashboard.

+2. Click on "Projects" in the navigation bar.

+3. Select the project you're working on.

+4. Navigate to the "Backlog" section in the sidebar.

+5. Here you can see the Sprint Backlog for the current sprint or any upcoming ones.

+Active Sprint Board:

+1. From your Jira dashboard, go to "Projects".

+2. Select the same project.

+3. In the sidebar, click on "Active sprints".

+4. This will show the active sprint board, where you can track the current sprint's progress and tasks.

+2. Git Commit:

+If you've made changes to a file but haven't staged or committed them yet, follow these steps:

+1. Stage the file(s):

+git add <file_name>  # For a specific file
+# Or use `git add .` to stage all modified files

+2. Commit the changes with a descriptive message:

+git commit -m "Descriptive message explaining the changes"

+3. Git Merge:

+To merge a feature branch into the main branch and ensure a smooth merge, follow these steps:

+1. Switch to the main branch (assuming it’s named main):

+git checkout main

+2. Make sure your main branch is up to date:

+git pull origin main

+3. Merge the feature branch into the main branch:

+git merge <feature-branch-name>

+4. Resolve any merge conflicts if they occur.
+Git will mark conflicted files, and you'll need to edit them manually.

+5. Stage and commit the resolved conflicts if there were any:

+git add <conflicted-file>
+git commit -m "Resolved merge conflict"

+6. Push the changes to the remote repository:

+git push origin main

+This ensures a smooth and conflict-free merge (if no conflicts exist).

+666666666..666666666666